Non-abelian higher gauge theory and categorical bundle: Horizontal lifts

-For the general case (where $H$ is not the center of $G$ and is not necessary abelian) the situation is more complicated.
-We can separate the parts of $H$ and $G$ by using the intermediate representation theorem \cite{messiah}:
+For the general case (where $H$ is not the center of $G$ and is not necessary abelian) the situation is more complicated. \begin{property} Let $\mathcal G$ be any Lie crossed module (not necessary a central extension of group).
+Let $\gamma$ be an elementary pseudosurface completely included in $\mathcal U^i$.
+The group element associated with the horizontal lift of $\gamma$ is